-Reading: Students are encouraged to think about a client/client system.
-Locate and bring to class one journal article about a social work intervention that is relevant to your work in your placement.
+Read and Present in class: Locate and bring to class one journal article about a social work intervention that is relevant to your work in your placement.
 What is the theoretical foundation used in the practice intervention article?
 Be prepared to discuss.